pnavais/devo-challenge/README.md

 ## Rationale
 This is my implementation of the Devo challenge.
 It has been developed in Java 8 using Spring Boot (2.4.0) and packaged as a Maven multi-module project.<p>
-Pre-packaged jars can be found in the release area.
+Pre-packaged jars can be found in the (release area)[https://github.com/pnavais/devo-challenge/releases].

 ## Project Structure
 Each exercise in the challenge has been defined in its own Maven module and a separate executable jar can be used for testing the implementation.